arturisto/myBlog/README.md

 **Quill**

-Quill Editor - option to change RTL and LTR typing
+1. Quill Editor - option to change RTL and LTR typing
+2. Clear editor sends request to server to clear the temp image upload folder

 **AWS fixes**